spm/spm-docs/docs/development/ssh_authentication.md

 +----[SHA256]-----+
 ```

-2. In the repertory `/home/*your_user*/.ssh` now you will have 2 new files similar to these:
+2. In the directory `~/.ssh` now you will have 2 new files similar to these:

 ```bash
 id_ed25519  id_ed25519.pub